lsy20000/SAICR/README.md

-# SAICR: Symmetric Alignment and Intra-class Contrastive Refinement for Referring Image Segmentation
+# SAICR
-This repository contains the PyTorch implementation of our ICASSP 2026 paper
+Symmetric Alignment and Intra-class Contrastive Refinement for Referring Image Segmentation This repository contains the PyTorch implementation of our ICASSP 2026 paper

 <img src="network.png" alt="the architecture of SAICR" width="100%">